Winterstark/Adjutant/README.md

 ![Screenshot: to-do manager](http://i.imgur.com/7ysNc9C.png)

-In Options you can specify the folder in which to save your to-do lists.
-If you use Dropbox or a similar cloud-storage service you could specify that folder as a save location so that your to-do lists would be synced.
+You can specify the folder in which to save your to-do lists; if you use Dropbox or a similar cloud-storage service you could specify that folder as the save location so that your to-do lists automatically sync.allows

 ### Pad module

-The Pad module enables you to use Adjutant as a simple notepad-like text editor.
+The Pad module allows you to use Adjutant as a simple notepad-like text editor.

-Note: if you resize the window while in Pad mode, Adjutant will remember your preference and automatically resize the window to that specific size when you enter Pad mode.
+Note: if you resize the window while in Pad mode, Adjutant will remember your preference and automatically resize the window to that specific size when you enter Pad mode again.

 ![Screenshot: pad module](http://i.imgur.com/ex0WhFo.png)